theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 - Upload manifests

 The metadata folder is useful for debugging or inspecting the internal state of the application.
-You can open the project metadata directory directly from the project detail page.
+You can open the project metadata directory directly from the project detail page by clicking on the icon on the top-right.

 !!! note